Agreement on order processing pursuant to Art. 28 DSGVO.

-PlanRadar is adding the following subcontractors for hosting: A1 Telekom Austria AG and Amazon Web Services, Inc.
+PlanRadar uses the following subcontractor for hosting: Amazon Web Services, Inc.

-When handling personal data, the client will observe the provisions of the Data Protection Act and the Telecommunications Act and will take the technical and organizational measures required by the client for data protection in the area of responsibility.
+When handling personal data, the Customer will observe the provisions of the Data Protection Act and the Telecommunications Act and comply with the technical and organisational measures required by the Customer for data protection in the area of responsibility.

-The client undertakes, and in particular his employees, to comply with the provisions of the Data Protection Act.
+The Customer and, in particular, his employees must undertakes to comply with the provisions of the Data Protection Act.

-The client takes all reasonable measures in his area of responsibility to protect the stored data and information against unauthorized access by third parties.
+The Customer must take all reasonable measures in his area of responsibility to protect the stored data and information against unauthorised access by third parties.
 PlanRadar is not responsible if third parties succeed in illegally gaining access to the data and information.

-The client may invite other users (e.g., their subcontractors) to use the software for a specific project by entering their e-mail address (es).
-In this case, the client will obtain in advance the verifiable consent of the respective user for the use of his personal data.
+The Customer may invite other users (e.g., their subcontractors) to use the software for a specific project by entering their e-mail address (es).
+In this case, the Customer must obtain the verifiable consent of the respective user in advance for the use of his personal data.

 9. Security Concept